jkroonza/lvmcache-statistics/README.md

 20230803 jkroon:
 * amended to auto-detect and report on all cache volumes.
-* work even if there are snapshots of cached volumes (albeit with extra -real after LV name)
+* work even if there are snapshots of cached volumes (albeit with extra -real after LV name) 20240308 jkroon: Remove the -real if there.
+This has other risks but the risk of someone naming a LV something-real is probably low.